Lou Andreas-Salomé: Marriage and relationships

 Salomé and Rée moved to Berlin and lived together until a few years before her celibate marriage to linguistics scholar Friedrich Carl Andreas.
 Despite her opposition to marriage and her open relationships with other men, Salomé and Andreas remained married from 1887 until his death in 1930.

 Salomé's co-habitation with Andreas caused the despairing Rée to fade from Salomé's life despite her assurances.
-Throughout her married life, she engaged in affairs and/or correspondence with the German journalist and politician Georg Ledebour, the Austrian poet Rainer Maria Rilke, about whom she wrote an analytical memoir, and the psychoanalysts Sigmund Freud and Victor Tausk, among others.
+Throughout her married life, she engaged in affairs and/or correspondence with the German journalist and politician Georg Ledebour, the Austrian poet Rainer Maria Rilke, about whom she wrote an analytical memoir, and the psychoanalysts Sigmund Freud (whom she met personally in September 1911, on occasion of the 3rd Congress of Psychoanalysis held in Weimar) and Victor Tausk, among others.
 Accounts of many of these are given in her volume Lebensrückblick.
+An affair with the Viennese physician Friedrich Pineles ended in an abortion and a tragic renunciation of motherhood.
 Her relationship with Freud was still quite intellectual despite gossip about their romantic involvement.
 In one letter Freud commends Salomé's deep understanding of people so much that he believed she understood people better than they understood themselves.
 The two often exchanged letters.
+Salomé was romantically involved with the handsome and melancholic Victor Tausk, member of the Vienna Psychoanalytic Society, 18 years her junior.